DrakirL/DrakirL.github.io/p10/class/rogue.md

 ## Rogue Subclass: Thief
 THEME: You have all the tools needed to make a quick entry without being noticed, or even quicker exit if you happen to get noticed anyway.

-### Level 1: Second Story Work
+### Level 1: Second Story Work?
 ???
 Better movement, including Climb Spell equal to your Speed?
 DETAILS?
 ### Level 1: Swift Fingers
 ???
-More Actions to spend on *sneaky, thiefy* things.
+More Actions to spend on *sneaky, thiefy* thing?
 DETAILS?

-### Level 3: ???
+### Level 3: Supreme Sneak?
-When you would make a Stealth Check or Sleight Check on your turn, you may use 1 additional Action to gain advantage on that Test.
+When you would make a Stealth Check or Sleight Check on your turn, you may use 1 additional Action to gain advantage on that Check.

-### Level 5: ???
+### Level 5: Pilferer of Trinkets?
 ???
+Get more magic items and use them better?

 ### Level 7: ???
 ???